Noise Pollution Effects

 Noise Pollution Causes Heart Disease

 Noise pollution is known to cause heart related problems.
-A study conducted by WHO (World Health Organization) indicates that persistent exposure to noise is directly responsible for 3 percent of all heart disease deaths in Europe.
+A study conducted by WHO (World Health Organization) indicates that persistent exposure to noise is directly responsible for around three percent of all heart disease deaths in Europe.
 Noise pollution affects heart beat rate and pulse rate.
 It is also known to affect cholesterol levels in the body.

 Noise Pollution Causes Miscarriages